anuraghazra/github-readme-stats/readme.md

 Since the GitHub API only allows 5k requests per hour, it is possible that my `https://github-readme-stats.vercel.app/api` could hit the rate limiter.
 If you host it on your own Vercel server, then you don't have to worry about anything.
 Click on the deploy button to get started!

+NOTE: Since [#58](https://github.com/anuraghazra/github-readme-stats/pull/58) we should be able to handle more than 5k requests and have no issues with downtime :D

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/anuraghazra/github-readme-stats)

 <details>